 Hawks Soar Over Asheville in Annual Migration

-Fall is a favorite time here in Western North Carolina, when the cooling weather provides ideal conditions for exploring all that this area has to offer.
+Fall is a favorite time here in Western North Carolina, when the cooling weather provides ideal conditions for exploring all this area offers.
 The changing leaves along the Blue Ridge Parkway present a feast for the eyes, and the migration sightings can provide memories to last a lifetime, particularly for hawk enthusiasts.

-Each year in the fall, visitors and residents in Western North Carolina have the opportunity to witness the migration of hawks, falcons, eagles and vultures, as they pass overhead on their quest to find their new southern home for the winter.
-Early fall allows us mere mortals to catch a glimpse of these majestic birds.
-On the right day, spectators are likely to witness more hawks in just a few hours than most see in their lifetime.
+Each year in the fall, visitors and residents in Western North Carolina have the opportunity to witness the migration of hawks, falcons, eagles and vultures as they pass overhead on their quest to find their new southern home for the winter.
+Early fall allows us mere mortals to glimpse these majestic birds.
+On the right day, spectators will likely witness more hawks in just a few hours than most see in their lifetime.

-Flying along the Appalachian Mountain range eases the long journey south, since the birds are able to coast along using the natural updrafts.
-Expect to see red-shouldered hawks, broad-winged hawks, red-tailed hawks, Cooper’s hawks and sharp-shinned hawks.
-Although keeping eyes to the sky during this time of year is almost guaranteed to render a sighting or two, locals have a few tips to improve your chances.
+Flying along the Appalachian Mountain range eases the long journey south since the birds can coast along using the natural updrafts.
+Expect to see red-shouldered, broad-winged, red-tailed, Cooper’s and sharp-shinned hawks.
+Although keeping eyes on the sky during this time of year is almost guaranteed to render a sighting or two, locals have a few tips to improve your chances.

 Choose Observation Time Carefully